Choose your location

 New York, NY 10002

-Times Square still possesses the most traditional of New York strip clubs.
+Times Square is still home to the most traditional New York strip clubs.
 Lace and Private Eyes provide the genuine experience for finance types, big groups of tourist bros, and the occasional huddle of adventurous queer girlfriends.

-Though the Big Apple might not have the same strip-cred as Atlanta or Oakland, New York strip clubs remain a mainstay of the city that never sleeps.
+Though the Big Apple might not have the same strip-cred as Atlanta or Oakland, New York strip clubs are a mainstay of the city that never sleeps.